swch/strivve-docs-nextjs/src/pages/ops-admin/reporting/index.md

 ### Cardholder Session Reports
-Strivve is in process of developing a cardholder session report that integrates CardUpdatr and StrivveCX UX events into session report data that will track the full Strivve UX session journey while linking to the placement transaction detail provided in thh merchant reports.
+Strivve is in process of developing a cardholder session report that details CardUpdatr or StrivveCX UX data that can track the full Strivve UX session journey while linking to the placement transaction detail provided in the merchant reports.

+This section will be updated once the session reporting feature is available.

 ### Merchant Site Reports
 The Merchant Sites report lists all Strivve supported merchant sites and their current status, as well as other relevant information.